 It was as easy as one-two-three.
 The Oscar-winner told Variety she had her beloved dog Samantha, who died last year, cloned to produce two of her three current coton de tulear dogs, Miss Violet and Miss Scarlet.
 Her third pup, Miss Fanny, is Samantha’s distant cousin.
 Canine cloning costs about $50,000 and the animals produced are not exact replicas: Streisand said her cloned pups have different personalities.
 Meanwhile, PETA released a statement imploring people to adopt animals from shelters rather than cloning cherished pets.

 Citing health issues, Scott Blackmun announced he’ll be stepping down from his post.
 But his resignation comes amid sharp criticism — and three congressional inquiries — about how his organization handled revelations that former gymnastics team doctor Larry Nassar sexually abused more than 260 young girls.
-During Nassar’s trial, many of his victims called for action again the USOC, and two senators had specifically implored Blackmun to step down.
+During Nassar’s trial, many of his victims called for action against the USOC, and two senators had specifically implored Blackmun to step down.
 Susanne Lyons will serve as interim CEO as the organization faces what chairman Larry Probst called “a critical point in its history.”